 The considered example represents a single rule of dozens of rules, while each such a rule has dozens of layers.
 Eventually, each rule must be translated into DRC statements.
-We have shown how the coding may be automatized.
+In this section, we have shown how the coding may be automatized, for two particular rules.